 This test involves inserting a thin needle into the abdomen to take a sample of amniotic fluid from the uterus.
 This method is a reliable way to determine whether the baby has a chromosomal anomaly, but it does carry some risk of complication, including miscarriage.

 If you are faced with the difficult choice of continuing or terminating your pregnancy after completing these tests, you may need help.
 Don’t hesitate to discuss this choice with your family or a health professional.

 You may also want to contact trisomy 21 parent groups.
 They can help you better understand their reality and make the decision that is best for you.
 To find groups in your area, contact your CLSC.

 Other screening tests

-After you give birth, you will be given the option of having your baby pass blood and urine tests in order to detect rare diseases that require early monitoring or treatment (see Blood screening).
+After the birth, you will be given the option of testing your baby’s blood and urine for diseases that are rare, but require early monitoring or treatment (see Blood screening).

 Amniocentesis: Procedure that involves taking a sample of amniotic fluid for analysis.

 Anemia: Condition that can lead to severe fatigue, often caused by a lack of iron in the blood.

 Antibodies: Substances made by the body to fight off disease.
 Also called immunoglobulins.